Edgewater Public Schools adheres to New Jersey State requirements:

 Currently Enrolled Students:

-Advanced proficiency score on state tests in both mathematics and language arts literacy
+Advanced proficiency score on state tests and district benchmark assessments in both mathematics and language arts literacy

 Report card grade requirements